On the Morse-Bott property of analytic functions on Banach spaces with Lojasiewicz exponent one half: Generalized Morse Lemmas for functions on Banach spaces

-Statements and proofs of the Inverse Function Theorem for $C^k$ maps of Banach spaces are provided by Abraham, Marsden, and Ratiu \cite[Theorem 2.5.2]{AMR}, Deimling \cite[Theorem 4.15.2]{Deimling_1985}, Zeidler \cite[Theorem 4.F]{Zeidler_nfaa_v1}; statements and proofs of the Inverse Function Theorem for \emph{analytic} maps of Banach spaces are provided by Berger \cite[Corollary 3.3.2]{Berger_1977} (complex), Deimling \cite[Theorem 4.15.3]{Deimling_1985} (real or complex), and Zeidler \cite[Corollary 4.37]{Zeidler_nfaa_v1} (real or complex).
-The corresponding $C^k$ or Analytic Implicit Function Theorems are proved in the standard way as corollaries, for example \cite[Theorem 2.5.7]{AMR} and \cite[Theorem 4.H]{Zeidler_nfaa_v1}.
+Statements and proofs of the Inverse Mapping Theorem for $C^k$ maps of Banach spaces are provided by Abraham, Marsden, and Ratiu \cite[Theorem 2.5.2]{AMR}, Deimling \cite[Theorem 4.15.2]{Deimling_1985}, and Zeidler \cite[Theorem 4.F]{Zeidler_nfaa_v1}; statements and proofs of the Inverse Mapping Theorem for \emph{analytic} maps of Banach spaces are provided by Berger \cite[Corollary 3.3.2]{Berger_1977} (complex), Deimling \cite[Theorem 4.15.3]{Deimling_1985} (real or complex), and Zeidler \cite[Corollary 4.37]{Zeidler_nfaa_v1} (real or complex).
+The corresponding Implicit Mapping Theorems for $C^k$ or analytic maps are proved in the standard way as corollaries, for example \cite[Theorem 2.5.7]{AMR} and \cite[Theorem 4.H]{Zeidler_nfaa_v1}.